Achxy/advent-tools/README.md

 # advent-tools
-Swiss knife for interacting and solving advent of code.
+Cool set of tools for working with Advent of Code challenges